 While Spain is renowned for possessing some of Europe’s (in fact, the world’s) greatest bird watching opportunities, it also has plenty of hidden gems, to be enjoyed by the less experienced or more casual birdwatcher as well as the hardcore twitcher.

-So, if your time in Spain is limited, or if you’d like to combine some of those headline sites with somewhere a little bit different, here’s the inside story of the country’s less obvious highlights…
+So, if your time in Spain is limited, or if you’d like to combine some of those headline birding sites with somewhere a little bit different, here’s the inside story of the country’s less obvious highlights…

-Wetland wonders on the Ebro Delta
+Wetland Wonders on the Ebro Delta

-In northern Spain, the Picos de Europa and the Pyrenees are the places in Europe to see Wallcreeper, the gloriously colourful ’butterfly bird’, but while you’re there, you could easily take in a couple of days in the Ebro Delta.
+In northern Spain, the Picos de Europa and the Pyrenees are the places in Europe to see Wallcreeper, the gloriously colourful ’butterfly bird’.
+But while you’re there, you could easily take in a couple of days in the Ebro Delta.

 Photo credit: Al Henderson, Ebro Delta Birding, Purple Heron